Jointly organized in cooperation with the Sapienza University of Rome and the University of Padova.

 Please note that the code may be used up to two days prior to the main stay date and up to two days after the check-out day.
 Furthermore, it is not applicable to the reservations made through third-party channels.

-NavSpace 2026 will be held at the University of Sapienza in Rome, Italy.
+NavSpace 2026 will be held at the Sapienza University of Rome in Rome, Italy.

 Date: 3-4 June 2026

-Host and Organizer: University of Padua and University of La Sapienza
+Host and Organizer: University of Padua and Sapienza University of Rome

 The event is co-organized by QASCOM who is also a GOLD sponsor of the event.